DCU Access Scheme

 Applications are assessed on a number of financial, cultural and social conditions known as Indicators.
 You must meet Indicator 1, plus at least two other Indicators, one of which must be from 4 or 5 or 6 to be eligible for DCU Access.

-- Socio-Economic Grouping: You belong to a group that is under-represented in higher education, based on the occupation and employment status of your parent(s)/guardian(s).
-The grouping includes non-manual, semi-skilled, unskilled manual and agricultural workers.
+- Socio-Economic Grouping (SEG): You belong to a group that is under-represented in higher education, based on the occupation and employment status of your parent(s)/guardian(s).
+The grouping includes non-manual, semi-skilled, unskilled manual and agricultural workers. please see here for more information on SEG grouping.

-- Please submit a statement from the Department of Social Protection for 2015 or you may download and submit this form, completed in your nearest Department of Social Protection/INTREO office.
+- Please submit a statement from the Department of Social Protection for 2018 or you may download and submit this form, completed in your nearest Department of Social Protection/INTREO office (form will be availalbe form February 2020).

-- Submit a P21, if in paid employment or Chapter 4 letter of assesssment if self-employed for 2015 - view a sample here.
+- Submit a P21, if in paid employment or Chapter 4 letter of assesssment if self-employed for 2018- view a sample here.
+You will get these documents from the Revenue Commissioners.